typedoc2md/typedoc-plugin-markdown/CONTRIBUTING.md

 # Contributing Guide

+> The contributing guide is under development and incomplete.

 Thank you showing interest in contributing.
 Contributions and feedback are very welcome.

 Before you start, you might find it helpful to read the TypeDoc's [development guide](https://typedoc.org/guides/development/) to understand the architecture of TypeDoc itself.